 Nutritionist Kerry Torrens says:

-Described as a “lifetime programme …. and not a quick fix weight loss diet” the Paleo diet is said to promote a ‘cleaner’, more natural way of eating with low levels of sugar, salt plus the elimination of processed, refined foods.
+Described as a “lifetime programme …. and not a quick fix weight loss diet” the Paleo diet is said to promote a more natural way of eating with low levels of sugar, salt plus the elimination of processed, refined foods.
 The idea is that this is more in tune with how our bodies have evolved and how over the centuries we would have fuelled ourselves.
 As a consequence the plan typically (but not always) omits dairy foods, cereal grains, starchy vegetables as well as sugar in favour of wild, lean animal foods, non-starchy fruit and vegetables and honey.
 Healthy fats are encouraged such as the unsaturated varieties and specifically oils like olive, flax, walnut and avocado.

-As a consequence, the diet is relatively low in carbs but rich in lean protein and plant foods, which contibute all-important fibre, vitamins, minerals and phyto-chemicals.
-Unlike certain other low-carb diets, the Paleo diet doesn’t promote salty, processed meats and it encourages the inclusion of certain fruit and vegetables that have a beneficial alkalising effect.
+The diet is relatively low in carbs but rich in lean protein and plant foods.
+These plant foods contribute all-important fibre, vitamins, minerals and phyto-chemicals.
+Unlike certain other low-carb diets, the Paleo diet doesn’t promote salty, processed meats and it encourages the inclusion of certain fruit and vegetables.
 The diet is not low fat but instead promotes the inclusion of natural fats from pasture-fed livestock, fish and seafood as well as nuts, seeds and their oils.
 The elimination of such a wide range of foods like grains, dairy, processed foods and sugar means the diet is more than likely to lead to some weight loss.
-However, many followers of the Paleo way of eating do so not to necessarily lose weight but to address a digestive or inflammatory health issue.
+However, many followers of the Paleo way of eating do so not to lose weight but to address a digestive or inflammatory health issue.
 In fact, a number of small studies have suggested that those following a Paleo diet report positive health outcomes including weight loss, improved blood sugar control and a reduction in the risk factors for heart disease.